mikhailshilkov/mikhailio-docpad/src/documents/draft/index.html.md

 the base class.
 - The both return `Task`'ed data.
 Message handler is allowed to change the state, while request handler does  not change the state but just returns the response back.
+- `ServiceName` attribute is required because there are (may be) multiple classes implementing the same interface.

 The client code uses our own `MessageActorProxy` class to create non-generic proxies which are capable to `Tell` (send a message one way) and `Ask` (do request and wait for response):